 2019 : Group exhibition “En un instante Marruecos” – Collective exhibition at Cordoba International Biennial, Spain

-Commissioned work
+Commissioned and documentary work

-2017 – 2024 : Photography cover of L’Boulevard Festival, Casablanca
+2017 – 2025 : Photography coverage of L’Boulevard Festival, Casablanca

 2023 : Photography coverage for Jidar Rabat Street Art Festival, Rabat